got5/flex-tapestry/README.md

  - Low level of coupling between views/controllers/model.
  - Controllers are simple Flex classes and don't extend any core class or to implement any interface.
+ - Thanks to metadatas, your controller do not need to manipulate any component class.

 ### Dependency injection in controllers (and later in services/modules):